English Title: The Roof

 Cinematography: Carlo Montuori

-Overshadowed by BICYCLE THIEVES (1948), THE ROOF is De Sica’s another neo-realistic project thrives in his earnest concerns over the hardship of working-class plebeians in Italy in the wake of the end of WWII.
+Overshadowed by the international cache of BICYCLE THIEVES (1948), THE ROOF is De Sica’s another neorealism project thrives in his earnest concerns over the hardship of working-class plebeians in Italy in the wake of the end of WWII.

 Luisa (Pallotta) and Natale (Listuzzi) are newlyweds, but they have no place of their own, squeeze inside a two-room apartment co-shared with Natale’s ageing parents, his sister’s family, eight people in total.
 Natale is an apprentice bricklayer, and with the housing projects are booming vigorously after the war, he is pretty optimistic about their future.
 But the kitchen-sink reality doesn’t give them a break, after squabbling with his brother-in-law Cesare (Renzelli), they decide to move out, a makeshift plan separates them apart, Natale stays in the construction site where he works and Luisa camps with her housemaid friend on the sly, without the consent of the house owner.